 Special Bay Ridge District (Brooklyn)

 The Special Bay Ridge District was established to protect the existing scale and character of the Bay Ridge community.
 The special district distinguishes the scale of development in the midblock from that on the avenue frontage.
 The midblock street zone encourages two- and three-family homes with a maximum height of three stories.
-The Avenue Zone encourages the rehabilitation of existing structures and limits new development to a six- to eight-story maximum.
-Special setbacks, curb cuts, open space, tree planting, and ground floor commercial requirements have been included to preserve the character of the existing street wall both along the avenues and side streets.
+The Avenue Zone promotes the rehabilitation of existing structures and limits new development to a six- to eight-story maximum.
+In addition, notable setbacks, curb cuts, open space, tree planting, and ground floor commercial requirements have been included to preserve the character of the existing street wall both along the avenues and side streets.

-Special City Island District (the Bronx)
+Special City Island District (Bronx)

 Special Clinton District (Manhattan)